 Look at your child’s sleep problems as a learned habit

-But, that is what they have learned – they do not know any better!
-I have found that in many cases, people make the excuse that a child with special needs doesn’t sleep well because they have a disability, when in truth, they have just learned poor sleep habits.
+But, that is what they have learned – they don’t know any better!
+I have found that many professionals (doctors, therapists, you name it) assume a child with special needs doesn’t sleep well because they have a disability, when in truth, they’ve learned certain habits around their sleep.
+Hundreds of parents have been told the only solution is melatonin or medications, when lasting results were made with the right sleep plan for their unique child.

 Set up a routine